don/ITP-DeviceToDatabase/07_AWS/aws.md

 Load the [GenerateCSR.ino](https://github.com/don/ITP-DeviceToDatabase/blob/master/02_Arduino_MQTT/arduino/GenerateCSR/GenerateCSR.ino) sketch on your MRK WiFi 1010.

 Open the Serial Monitor and generate a CSR.
-Press the "Send" button or enter key to accept all the default valyes.
+Press the "Send" button or enter key to accept all the default values.
 The device name is pre-populated with the serial number from the ECCX08 chip.
 Refer to the [week 3 instructions](https://github.com/don/ITP-DeviceToDatabase/blob/master/02_Arduino/exercises/exercise7.md) if you need more details.

 ![Screenshot of Arduino sketch generating CSR](../02_Arduino/exercises/images/generate-csr.png)